 Proper Speaker Identification

-Unlike humans, AI struggles to distinguish between different voices in a conversation.
-This often results in misattributed statements, creating inaccurate legal transcripts.
-Additionally, AI lacks the contextual understanding needed to capture nonverbal cues and emotional undertones, which can be crucial in legal proceedings.
+AI struggles to distinguish between multiple speakers, especially in fast conversations.
+This often leads to misattributed statements and inaccurate legal transcripts.
+AI also lacks the ability to interpret emotional tone or nonverbal cues, both of which are important in legal proceedings.

 Confidentiality Matters